 Hot Flashes: What Causes Them & How to Get Relief

-For a closer, more detailed look at menopause, please check out my guide book Understanding Menopause.
+For a closer, more detailed look at the hormones that become unbalanced during menopause, please check the guide The Power of Hormones.